toolness/teeny-quiz-fun/README.md

 For a simple example that incorporates these requirements, see `index.html`.

+## Limitations

+Currently, the answer phase is not regarded as a separate URL from the question phase, which means that [back button expectations][backbtn] are broken.
+This is a bug, albeit a nontrivial one to fix because of the disparity between live-reload development environments and published web pages.

 ## Deployment

 To deploy to an HTML page that only includes absolute links to